 Kombucha is an ancient wellness tea that originated around 200 BC in Manchuria in northeast China.
 A fusion of fermented sugary tea, kombucha uses four ingredients: tea (usually black or green), sugar, water and a bacterial culture.
 The culture of bacteria and yeast (also called SCOBY) is a diverse and cooperative ecosystem of microbes that help make the drink.
 The bacterial culture, when added to the sugary tea, will eat up most of the sugar and leave it fizzy with a sour tangy taste.
 A fermentation process takes up to one or two weeks and then the drink is to be bottled up to help with carbonation.
 Finally, it is stored in a refrigerator to slow down the processes of carbonation and fermentation.

-It can be easily made at home as the bacterial culture is available in various brands in the market.
+It can be easily made at home as bacterial culture is available in various brands in the market.
 This tea is said to be 1% alcoholic, although non-alcoholic versions are available.
 Fruit juices, spices, and other flavourings can be added to make different variations.
+Some of the flavourings available in the market are watermelon mojito, apple spice, orange, mango, and peach.

 What are the health benefits of Kombucha?